-Since 1982, the ESU National Shakespeare Competition has partnered with educators to make Shakespeare's work come alive.
-This unique, performance-based education program provides your students with multiple points of entry and engages them with rigorous material, allowing them to practice essential, college-readiness skills such as critical thinking and close reading.
+Since 1982, the ESU National Shakespeare Competition has partnered with educators and schools to make Shakespeare's work come alive.
+This unique, performance-based education program provides your students with multiple points of entry to engage with rigorous material and allows them to practice essential, college-readiness skills such as critical thinking and close reading.

+The ESU National Shakespeare Competition provides an engaging opportunity for student-centered learning.
 In a recent poll by Teach-Plus, over 27% of teachers cited student empowerment as the most important condition affecting student learning.
-In the thirty-six year history of the competition, the ESU has helped educators empower nearly 350,000 students to create and convey their own unique perspectives to an audience.
+In the thirty-seven year history of the competition, the ESU has helped educators empower nearly 350,000 students to create and convey their own unique perspectives to an audience.
 High school students from across the country read, analyze, perform and recite Shakespearean monologues and sonnets.
-They connect with likeminded peers and increase their self-confidence.
+They connect with like-minded peers and increase their self-confidence.